ktmud/huggle/content/intro.en.md

 1. `git clone https://github.com/ktmud/huggle.git theme/huggle`
 1. `cd them/huggle && make init`

-If you want to update the appearance of your site, you can just for the theme and update source files under "static/assets" and "layouts".
+If you want to update the appearance of your site, you can just edit the theme and update source files under "static/assets" and "layouts".

-When you are ready to publish your site, use `make gh-pages`.

 ## Dive in